joeylife94/asgard/heimdall/README.md

 Heimdall is a Spring Boot-based microservice designed to handle log collection, processing, storage, and analysis in conjunction with the Bifrost AI analysis system.
 It provides a robust, scalable, and fault-tolerant platform for managing application logs across your infrastructure.

+Heimdall serves as the **Entry Point** of the Asgard Ecosystem, ensuring data integrity before AI processing.

 ### Key Features

 - 📊 **Log Collection & Ingestion**: REST API and Kafka-based log ingestion